-The new World Handicap System (WHS) comes into operation on 2nd November 2020.
+The new World Handicap System (WHS) is now in operation.

 To get an overview please watch the following slideshow, or for more detail scroll down to the detail explanation.
 Scroll further to see short video's explaining each element.

 The World Handicap System explained